apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/optional-plugins/_index.en.md

 - Database type identification
   - `org.apache.shardingsphere:shardingsphere-infra-database-testcontainers`, Adaptation of jdbcURL for `JDBC support` of `testcontainers-java`
 - SQL parsing
-  - `org.apache.shardingsphere:shardingsphere-sql-parser-clickhouse`, ClickHouse dialect implementation of SQL parsing
+  - `org.apache.shardingsphere:shardingsphere-parser-sql-clickhouse`, ClickHouse dialect implementation of SQL parsing
+  - `org.apache.shardingsphere:shardingsphere-parser-sql-hive`， Hive dialect implementation of SQL parsing

 In addition to the above optional plugins, ShardingSphere community developers have contributed a number of plugin implementations.
 These plugins can be found in [ShardingSphere Plugins] (https://github.com/apache/shardingsphere-plugin) repository.
 Plugins in ShardingSphere Plugin repository would remain the same release plan with ShardingSphere, they can be retrieved at https://central.sonatype.com/, and install into ShardingSphere.